FORTIFIED » Resilience STAR™

-With IBHS supervision and training, third-party evaluators will inspect the Pilot homes to ensure they meet the resilience standards.
+With IBHS supervision and training, third-party evaluators will inspect homes to ensure they meet the resilience standards.
 The steps in the designation processes can be found on the IBHS website at http://www.disastersafety.org/disastersafety/seven-steps-to-the-fortified-for-safer-living-designation/ and http://www.disastersafety.org/wp-content/uploads/FH-Existing-Fact-Sheet_IBHS.pdf.
 FORTIFIED’s process for third-party verification draws on years of laboratory research and testing and real-world assessments of home performance in pre- and post-disaster environments.

 Who is the Insurance Institute for Business and Home Safety?

 IBHS is a 501(c)3 research and communications association supported by property insurers and reinsurers.
 The Institute and its members are committed to conducting objective, scientific research to identify and promote effective actions that strengthen homes, businesses, and communities against natural disasters and other causes of loss that make them more resilient.